Division of Academic Affairs

 Academic Monitoring System

 This program identifies, early in the semester, students who are in potential danger of academic failure.
-Professors and instructors complete academic progress data forms that assess the student’s performance in a course.
+Professors and instructors complete academic progress forms that assess the student’s performance in a course.
 The deans review these forms and discuss improvement strategies with the student.

 Academic Skills Enhancement Workshops